 Compute angle.
 The use of this button requires that the option 'Apply' is checked in the Coordinates tab.
-Pressing the button computes the angle
+Pressing the button computes the angle between the actual cross section, based on its coordinates, and the normal to the branch.

 Cross section plot